-A racial-equity tool that you can use in development and review of policies and practices and an equity-action plan template
+How to use a racial-equity tool to develop and review policies and practices with an equity-action plan template.

 The urban planning profession has always had a complicated relationship to race in America.
 While most planners believe in the concept and the value of racial equity, our historic and current actions and policies have often resulted in explicit or unintentional segregation and unequal neighborhood conditions and services.
 Many comprehensive plans now include racial and social equity as a vision and goal, but there has been little guidance on how to operationalize these values.
 To address the root causes of inequity, government organizations must reimagine and reconfigure how they do business.
 The innovative practice of reorganizing government institutions to create more equitable outcomes is called “Governing for Racial Equity” (GRE).